eyeskiller/shopsys/docs/model/product-search-via-elasticsearch.md

 The searched fields and their priority are defined directly in the `Shopsys\FrameworkBundle\Model\Product\Search\ProductElasticsearchRepository::createQuery()` function.

 If you want to improve searching, you can learn more in [Elasticsearch analysis](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis.html).

+### Product filtering

+Products can be by default filtered by price, flags, brand, parameters and in stock availability.

+Behavior of filter is defined in `Shopsys\FrameworkBundle\Model\Product\ProductOnCurrentDomainElasticFacade::getPaginatedProductsInCategory()` and
+`Shopsys\FrameworkBundle\Model\Product\ProductOnCurrentDomainElasticFacade::getPaginatedProductsForSearch()` methods.
+Both of them internally use protected method `Shopsys\FrameworkBundle\Model\Product\ProductOnCurrentDomainElasticFacade::createFilterQueryWithProductFilterData()` to prepare proper query for Elasticsearch.

+Elasticsearch return sorted list of product IDs and products itself are loaded from PostgreSQL.

+Aggregation numbers are counted with help of Elasticsearch too thanks to methods `Shopsys\FrameworkBundle\Model\Product\ProductOnCurrentDomainElasticFacade::getProductFilterCountDataInCategory` and
+`Shopsys\FrameworkBundle\Model\Product\ProductOnCurrentDomainElasticFacade::getProductFilterCountDataForSearch`.

+List of choices (exact parameters, brands, flags) is loaded from PostgreSQL as there is no benefit from loading them from Elasticsearch.

 ## Where does Elasticsearch run?
 When using docker installation, Elasticsearch API is available on the address [http://127.0.0.1:9200](http://127.0.0.1:9200).